Divorce Mediation Attorneys in New York

 Our trained and experienced attorneys can assist you in analyzing the specific issues of your matter.
 We can help you create the most effective approach to settle the terms of your divorce.
 Our firm is always focused on arriving at a settlement that best suits the needs of your entire family.

-Contact Our Divorce Law Firm in Great Neck Today
+Contact Our Divorce Mediation Firm in Great Neck Today

-For more information about mediation and divorce settlements, and to schedule your free consultation, please don't hesitate to contact a Long Island divorce lawyer at our firm.
-We can be reached at (516) 406-8500.
+Get more information about divorce mediation and divorce settlements and schedule your free consultation.
+Contact a Long Island divorce mediation lawyer at our firm!
+Call (516) 406-8500 now.

 Lloyd has been the utmost advocate to me to help guide me through the most difficult situation of my life and to help protect my child.- Former Client